|Feature Short Story

 “No.” She leaned in and whispered into his ear.
 “Can you show me?”

 “Yes,” he gasped.
 “Wait here.”

-under the floorboards.
-The scalpels and other surgical implements he had acquired over the years would
+place under the floorboards.
+The scalpels and other surgical implements he had acquired over the years

-grabbed his neck, and turned to see Serafina standing over him, syringe in hand.
-He tried to stand, but
+out, grabbed his neck, and turned to see Serafina standing over him, syringe in hand.
+He tried to stand,

 “What—?”
 Lucas slurred.